alakajam-team/alakajam/migrations/README.md

 }
 ```

-It will be run the next time the server is started.
+It will be run automatically the next time the server is started.

 ## Tips